lqc/thinkcspy/source/iteration.rst

 Sometimes we'd like to have the **middle-test** loop with the exit test in the middle of the body, rather than at the beginning or at the end.
 Or a **post-test** loop that puts its exit test as the last thing in the body.
-Other languages have different syntax amd keywords for these different flavours, but Python just uses a combination of ``while`` and ``if condition: break`` to get the job done.
+Other languages have different syntax and keywords for these different flavours, but Python just uses a combination of ``while`` and ``if condition: break`` to get the job done.

 A typical example is a problem where the user has to input numbers to be summed.